 Many of the strategies to address food accessibility needs involve recruiting volunteers and communicating with the general public in Waushara County.
 An analysis of the lifestyle data purchased from ESRI Business Solutions can help identify ways to engage the community in Waushara County in enhancing the local food system and ensuring that food is accessible to everyone in the county.
 The lifestyle data compares the likelihood of a Waushara County household to participate or enjoy an activity more or less than the Average American household.
+To create the lifestyle data a nationwide survey of households with specific socioeconomic and demographic characteristics is applied to Census block groups in Waushara County based on the block group's characteristics.

-Forty-nine percent (49%) of Waushara County households participate in local civic issues as much as the average American households.
+County households participate in local civic issues as much as the average American households.
 About a third of Waushara County households (35.4%) participate a lot more than the average American household and 15.6% participate a little less or less than the average American household in local civic issues.
-Most Waushara County households (94%) engaged in fund raising as much as the average American household and most (84%) worked as a nonpolitical volunteer.
+Most Waushara County households (94%) engaged in fund raising as much as the average American household and most (84%) worked as a non-political volunteer.
 Waushara County households vote in elections at about the same rate as the average American household.
-Fifteen percent (15%) of Waushara County households worked for a political party candidate little more than the average
+Fifteen percent (15%) of Waushara County households worked for a political party candidate little more than the average American; 12% worked for a political party candidate a little less.
+Fifty-one percent

-American; 12% worked for a political party candidate a little less.
-Fifty-one percent (51%) of Waushara County Households are a little more or more likely to have visited with an elected official in the last 12 months; 11% are a little less likely.
+(51%) of Waushara County Households are a little more or more likely to have visited with an elected official in the last 12 months; 11% are a little less likely.
 Writing to elected officials is not as common a way of communicating for Waushara County households as visiting with elected officials; about a third of Waushara County households wrote an elected official a little less, a third wrote to an elected official little more, and a third wrote to an elected official the same number of times as the average American.
 Forty-two percent (42%) of Waushara County households addressed a public meeting a little more than the average American and 11% of households are a little less likely than the average American to address a public meeting.
 Waushara County households are not as likely to call or write into a magazine, newspaper, radio station, or TV station as the average American household.
 Most Waushara County households have a greater likelihood of being a member of some local organization.
 In particular, Waushara County households are a little more likely to a great deal more likely to be a member of a veterans club (89%), a fraternal organization (76%), and/or a civic club (62%) than the average American household.
 Forty-six percent (46%) of Waushara County households are a little more likely, 11% are a little less likely, and 43% are as likely as the average American household to attend an adult education course.